-As an attempt to relate computer graphics to sound formalization, the structures characterizing the utopian city are designed using superquadratic curves which can describe reasonable variations of both amplitude and pitch.
+In an attempt to relate computer graphics to the formalization of sound, the structures that characterize the utopian city are designed using superquadratic curves capable of describing reasonable variations in amplitude and pitch.
 Parameter values extracted from buildings and paths are used to process sound materials from unidentified radio transmissions actually received worldwide.
-In the graphic representation, each building transmits a specific radio signal whose quality and intensity depend on cursor's position, also interfering with the other sound sources.
-Paths on the ground, instead, define the meso- and macro-formal articulation of the audiovisual work as well as the spatialization of processed audio signals.
+In the graphic representation, each building transmits a specific radio signal whose quality and intensity depend on the position of a cursor, also interfering with the other sound sources.
+Paths on the ground, on the other hand, define the meso- and macro-formal articulation of the audiovisual work as well as the virtual localization of the processed audio signals.

-Based on a maritime landscape, this work started with the research and collection of traces that characterize a specific context by means of field recording, photography and drawing.
-The materials obtained constitute a narrative substratum of the work, which emerges with different degrees of transparency according to an algorithm operating in realtime.
-Without claiming to define the identity of a place, the enigma is preserved through a counterpoint in which matter and appearance provide an ambiguous reference, or a principle for the finding of a symbol in one's own memory.
+Based on a maritime landscape, this work began with the research and collection of traces that characterize a specific context by means of field recording, photography and drawing.
+The materials obtained constitute a narrative substratum of the work, which emerges with various degrees of transparency according to an algorithm operating in realtime.
+Without claiming to define the identity of a place, the enigma is preserved through a counterpoint in which matter and appearance provide an ambiguous reference, or a principle for finding a symbol in one's memory.

 Biennale d'Arte Contemporanea (Salerno, 2018)

 Segnali Festival (Perugia, 2017)

 This work begins from the exploration of an imaginary celestial space which is translated into sound space.
 How does each celestial sphere – starting from its manifestation as a unit – interact with the cosmos where it belongs?
 How does it react to its law?
 How does it transform itself integrating with the system, until the loss of identity?
-In contrast with that process, the constellations act underlining the bodies in their uniqueness by means of creation of symbolic links: beyond their meaning, they stand as a classification and articulation device of the individual within the system.
+In contrast to this process, the constellations act by highlighting the bodies in their uniqueness through the creation of symbolic links: beyond their meaning, they stand as a classification and articulation device of the individual within the system.

 Center for Computer Research in Music and Acoustics (Stanford, 2014)